-A recent trend in college baseball has seen many of the elite teams feature former high school allstate shortstops at each of the infield positions.
-That certainly could be the setup for the Irish in 2007, with Pollock, Lilley and Brezovsky each top candidates to start (respectively at third, short and second) while two leading firstbase options - Barnes and Sharpley - also all-state were shorstops during their prep days.
+A recent trend in college baseball has seen many of the elite teams feature former high school all-state shortstops at each of the infield positions.
+That certainly could be the setup for the Irish in 2007, with Pollock, Lilley and Brezovsky each top candidates to start (respectively at third, short and second) while two leading first-base options - Bames and Sharpley - also were all-state shorstops during their prep days.